aws-observability/aws-rum-web/README.md

 ## Pre-commit Tasks

-The RUM Web Client uses pre-commit tasks to lint and format its source code.
+The CloudWatch RUM web client uses pre-commit tasks to lint and format its source code.
 Before submitting code, check that all linter and formatter warnings have been resolved.

 Attempt to automatically repair linter warnings: